 The ICC has maintained an Anti-Doping Code and testing programme that is compliant with the requirements of the World Anti-Doping Agency since July 2006 when the organisation became a signatory of the Code.
 This means, among other things, the ICC arranges sample collection from international players both in competition and without notice out of competition through the implementation of an athlete whereabouts programme.
 The ICC is fully committed to and leads the global fight against the use of prohibited substances in cricket.

-Cricket has a rich and diverse history and our Anti-Racism Code and Policy for Members confirms a level of commitment from the ICC and its members to promoting and encouraging widespread participation in the sport at all levels free from any kind of racism whether based on race, religion, colour, culture, descent, national or ethnic origin.
+Cricket has a rich and diverse history and our Anti-Discrimination Code and Policy for Members confirms a level of commitment from the ICC and its members to promoting and encouraging widespread participation in the sport at all levels free from any kind of racism whether based on race, religion, colour, culture, descent, national or ethnic origin.